AstraZeneca says COVID-19 vaccine 76% effective in new analysis, to seek U.S. approval | Health

 AstraZeneca says COVID-19 vaccine 76% effective in new analysis, to seek U.S. approval

-AstraZeneca's said its COVID-19 vaccine was 76% effective in a new analysis of its U.S. trial - only a tad lower than the level in an earlier report this week criticised for using outdated data.
+AstraZeneca said its COVID-19 vaccine was 76% effective in a new analysis of its U.S. trial - only slightly lower than the level in an earlier report this week criticised for using outdated data.
 Interim data published on Monday had put the vaccine's efficacy rate at 79% but had not included more recent infections, leading to a highly unusual public rebuke from U.S health officials.

 The small revision to the efficacy rate will go a long way to putting the vaccine back on track for gaining U.S. emergency use authorisation - which it plans to seek in the coming weeks - and help AstraZeneca in its efforts to dispel doubts about its effectiveness and side-effects, independent experts said.
 AstraZeneca also reiterated that the shot, developed with Oxford University, was 100% effective against severe or critical forms of the disease.
 There have been eight severe cases - all among trial participants who received the placebo.